ligurio/swebok-v3/0_introduction.md

 The results of this ballot were 259 Yes votes and 5 No votes.

-**The following motion was unanimously adopted by the Professional Activities Board of the IEEE Com- puter Society in December 2013:**
+**The following motion was unanimously adopted by the Professional Activities Board of the IEEE Computer Society in December 2013:**

-The Professional Activities Board of the IEEE Computer Society finds that the Guide to the Soft- ware Engineering Body of Knowledge Version 3.0 has been successfully completed; and endorses the Guide to the Software Engineering Body of Knowledge Version 3.0 and commends it to the IEEE Computer Society Board of Governors for their approval.
+The Professional Activities Board of the IEEE Computer Society finds that the Guide to the Software Engineering Body of Knowledge Version 3.0 has been successfully completed; and endorses the Guide to the Software Engineering Body of Knowledge Version 3.0 and commends it to the IEEE Computer Society Board of Governors for their approval.